-(Dollars in millions)
+3 (Dollars in millions)

 Component Consideration settled

 Cash consideration 38

 Fair value of contingent consideration 13

 Total purchase price 51

-The gross amount of trade receivables acquired and its fair value is \$2 million and the amount are substiantally collected.
+The gross amount of trade receivables acquired and its fair value is \$2 million and the amount has been fully collected.

 The payment of contingent consideration to sellers of WongDoody is dependent upon the achievement of certain financial targets by WongDoody.
 At the acquisition date, the key inputs used in determination of the fair value of contingent consideration are the discount rate of 16% and the probabilities of achievement of the financial targets.
-The undiscounted value of contingent consideration as of June 30, 2018 is \$17 million.
+The undiscounted value of contingent consideration as of September 30, 2018 is \$17 million.

-The transaction costs of less than \$1 million related to the acquisition have been included under administrative expenses in the statement of comprehensive income for the three months ended June 30, 2018.
+The transaction costs of less than \$1 million related to the acquisition have been included under administrative expenses in the statement of comprehensive income for the six months ended September 30, 2018.